qkzk/fm/development.md

 - Fuzzy finder of file & fuzzy finder of line can open a file directly with ALt+Enter.
 - Themes.
 Set a theme in your config file like `default` or `tokyonight`.
 It refers to a file `~/.config/fm/themes/tokyonight.yml`.
 The settings haven't change.
 Colors from your current config won't be read.
 - Preview from a custom command.
 See `~/config/fm/previewer.yaml`.
 It will be matched first, _before_ plugins and internal configs.
+- Marks and temp marks are (should be ?) updated when a file is moved/renamed/copied/deleted.

 ##### Bugfixes